cypress-io/cypress-documentation/source/guides/guides/screenshots-and-videos.md

 Additionally, Cypress will automatically capture screenshots when a failure happens during `cypress run`.
 Screenshots on failure are *not* automatically taken during `cypress open`.

-This behavior can be turned off by setting `screenshotOnRunFailure` to `false` in the {% url 'Cypress.Screenshot.defaults()' screenshot-api %}.
+Capturing of screenshots when a test fails can be turned off entirely by setting {% url `screenshotOnRunFailure` configuration#Screenshots %} to `false` from within your {% url "configuration" configuration %} or by setting `screenshotOnRunFailure` to `false` in the {% url 'Cypress.Screenshot.defaults()' screenshot-api %}.

 Screenshots are stored in the {% url `screenshotsFolder` configuration#Screenshots %} which is set to `cypress/screenshots` by default.